Are wetsuits eco-friendly?

-Dope dyed yarns are new energy and water-saving environmentally friendly fabric dyeing technology that saves energy and water..
+Dope dye is a new environmentally friendly fabric dyeing technology that saves energy and water..
 This process is used to colour the outside and inside nylon or polyester lining on wetsuits.
-Usually, the fabric is knitted first, then dyed into the colour needed afterward, which causes more pollution.
+Usually, the fabric is knitted first, then dyed into the colour needed afterwards, which causes more pollution.
 Dope dyed yarns are created by adding masterbatch colorant to the polymer melt in spinning before the knitting process to save water, energy and polluted rinsing water (up to 80%).
 The dope dyed yarns are woven into a knit that is laminated onto both the inside and outside of the sliced neoprene sheets.
 The colour is also deeper and fades less too.
-Dope-dye nylon lining is used on some high-end wetsuits, mainly in black or some other dark colours only.
-A bright coloured panel can’t be made yet with dope-dye technology.
+Dope-dye nylon lining is used on some high-end wetsuits, mainly in black or some other dark colors only.
+A bright colored panel can’t be made with dope-dye technology yet.

 The lining laminated onto the neoprene panels, on both inside and out, can now be made with recycled yarns made from PET bottles, or other sources of recyclable polyester or nylon.
 This reduces plastic waste pollution that could have ended up in the ocean.
 This technology is expected to evolve rapidly, which will allow recycled materials to be created that are just as good as the original ones.

 Solar energy is now used in some of the biggest wetsuit manufacturing plants, by utilizing solar panels on the factory roof, reducing CO2 emissions drastically.
 The goal is to make wetsuit factories rely only on their own power source in the near future.

 REACH compliant / PAHs free

 Most synthetic rubber products such as neoprene contain harmful PAHs or Polycyclic Aromatic Hydrocarbons.
 These are a class of chemicals that occur naturally in coal, crude oil, and gasoline.
 PAHs can cause a potential health risk as particles generated from these sources can bind to or form small particles in the air.
 Strict regulations in Europe make sure that high-end wetsuits sold in Europe are PAHs free and 100% REACH compliant.
 So no need to worry.
 More information on REACH guidelines can be found here.